-The Puebloans, ingenious farmers of the high desert, were master builders.
+The Puebloans, agriculturalists of the high desert, were master builders.
 Their earliest structures, half-buried pithouses, evolved into above-ground pueblos by 1000 CE.
-Soon the Puebloans were building many of their villages on mesa tops, perhaps with defense in mind or perhaps simply to be high above the plain.
+Soon the Ancestral Puebloans were building many of their villages on mesa tops, like the ones found on the cuesta of Inscription Rock.

 Atsinna Pueblo, the largest of the pueblos in El Morro, dates from about 1275 CE.
 The community here thrived, as there were reliable resources of food and water found in the valley.

 The Ancestral Puebloans made use of what they had around them: flat sedimentary rock easily cut up as slabs they could pile one on top of another and cement with clay and pebbles.
 The pueblo measures about 200’ by 300’ and would have housed between 500 and 600 people at its peak.
 Approximately 355 interconnected rooms surround an open courtyard.
 Square and circular ceremonial rooms - underground chambers that recall the pithouse era known today as kivas - were spaces for informal gatherings as well as their religious ceremonies.